omunroe-com/leinwiki/Faster.md

 libraries like Jetty assume they're being loaded from a regular classloader rather than the bootstrap classloader.

+## Disable bytecode verification

+If you can't use the bootclasspath for compatibility reasons you can just disable bytecode verification by itself.
+This gives you slightly under half the speedup of the bootclasspath:

+    :jvm-opts ["-Xverify:none"]

+Technically this could open you up to problems where the results of loading corrupt bytecode would be undefined.
+Leiningen already performs checksumming of jars when they are downloaded over the network, but there are other potential sources of corruption which could still affect you.

 ## Check your :main

 When starting the REPL, Leiningen loads the project's :main namespace.